Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

 ## Implementation considerations

-The plugin supports 3 policies, which each have their specific pros and cons.
+The plugin supports three policies, which each have their specific pros and cons.

 | policy    | pros                                                        | cons                                                                                                                                |
 | --------- | ----------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |